-Employees on continuing appointments may belong to the subsidised Unisaver New Zealand Scheme, in accordance with the provisions of that scheme.
+University employees may belong to the subsidised Unisaver New Zealand Scheme, in accordance with the provisions of that scheme.

 Where the employee is a contributor to the Government Superannuation Fund the University will continue to make contributions to the Fund.
 Members of the Fund are bound by the provisions of that scheme.